Greenhouse Gardening 101

 Installing a fan will help keep air moving through the greenhouse and prevent many disease problems.

 Shading.
 In warmer environments or when the sun is directly hitting the greenhouse, shading can keep plants from getting burned by reducing the amount of summer sunlight.
-Polypropylene shade cloths, roll-up screens of wood or aluminum, vinyl plastic shading, or paint-on materials can all be used to shade plants.
+Polypropylene shade cloth, roll-up screens of wood or aluminum, vinyl plastic shading, or paint-on materials can all be used to shade plants.

 Pests.
 Keeping your greenhouse and gardening tools clean is the first step in avoiding pest problems.
 Check plants before bringing them into the greenhouse carefully to be sure they are bug and disease-free.